Rural Health Clinics

 This module is designed for State Office of Rural Health (SORH) staff with experience and interest in working with Rural Health Clinics (RHCs) in the areas of program evaluation, quality improvement, quality assurance, and performance improvement.

-Module 6 – Incorporating Behavioral Health Services in the Rural Health Clinic
+Incorporating Behavioral and Mental Health Services in a Rural Health Clinic (RHC)

-This module is designed for State Office of Rural Health (SORH) staff with some experience and interest in working with RHCs to provide information and models for successfully supporting or incorporating behavioral health services into an RHC.
-In addition, this module will increase general knowledge of rural behavioral health.
+This module is designed for State Office of Rural Health (SORH) staff with some experience and interest in working with RHCs to provide information and models for successfully supporting or incorporating behavioral health (BH) and mental health (MH) services into an RHC.
+In addition, this module will increase the general knowledge of rural BH.

 NOSORH CA Rural Health Clinic Technical Assistance Project Report – April 2011